Existence and stability of near-constant solutions of variable-coefficient scalar field equations: Introduction

-\item It is important to point out that Theorem \ref{t:asymptotic} applies to any sufficiently smooth potential $F$ with a stable potential well at $0$.
-This lies in stark contrast to the constant-coefficient case, where stability of vacuum depends sensitively on the choice of $F$.
+\item Theorem \ref{t:asymptotic} applies to any sufficiently smooth potential $F$ with a stable potential well at $0$.
+This lies in contrast to the constant-coefficient case, where stability of vacuum seems to depend sensitively on the choice of $F$.
+For example, the vacuum state in the constant-speed sine-Gordon equation ($F'(u) = \sin(u)$) is not asymptotically stable due to the presence of breathers \cite{cuenda2011sg}, but in the scalar field model with $F'(u) = u - u^3$ (which differs from $\sin(u)$ only at the third order), the vacuum state is conjectured to be asymptotically stable \cite{soffer1999resonance}, and this has been confirmed for the special case of odd perturbations \cite{KMM2017breathers}.